cloudant-labs/slate/docs2017/src/basics/security.md

 -	Authentication: {{site.data.keyword.cloudant_short_notm}} is accessed
     by using an HTTP API.
+    Where the API endpoint requires it,
-    The user is authenticated for every HTTPS or HTTP request
+    the user is authenticated for every HTTPS or HTTP request
     {{site.data.keyword.cloudant_short_notm}} receives.
 -	Authorization: Grant read,
     write,